NimayDesai/PeelDB/README.md

 Right now, the website lists 25 initial partners that the school uses with Contact Info, Type of Organzaiation and Name of the Organizaiton

-# Awards won (1st place in CNLC Coding and Programming)

 # Technologies Used